 When we’re not clear why we’re doing what we’re doing, we get distracted and find less important things to do.
 Distraction causes procrastination.

 To stop procrastinating, gain clarity on what you’re trying to achieve and understand the difference achieving that result will make.
-When you’re emotionally engaged in the outcome you want to achieve, you’re more likely to stop procrastinating.
+When you’re engaged in the outcome you want to achieve, you’re more likely to stop procrastinating.

 The next time you procrastinate, ask yourself why you’re doing the thing you’re doing.
 Get clear on the result you want.
-This motivation can help you stop procrastinating.
+This motivation will help you overcome procrastination.